Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Volume Method Use.md

 #### Blender workflow
-In order to create a volumetric mesh of the room, the following steps need to be followed in Blender:
+In order to create a volumetric mesh of the room with Blender, the following steps need to be followed:
 1. Create the geometry.
 Remember to move the full geometry in the positive quadrant;
 2. On the top-right end side, you will see 'Scene Collection', then 'Collection' and 'Plane'.
 I would advise you to delete the 'Collection' by right-clicking and pressing 'Delete';
 3. Once you finish the geometry, go to the 'Material properties' tab on the bottom-right area with this icon ![Material properties](images/MaterialBlender.png)